-According to the government, cities with a population in the range of 50,000 to 100,000 are classified as Tier II cities, while those with a population of 20,000 to 50,000 are classified as Tier III cities.
-In a populous country like India, cities of this size are common and does not correlate with any potential for economic development.
+According to the government, cities with a population in the range of 50,000 to 100,000 are classified as tier 2 cities, while those with a population of 20,000 to 50,000 are classified as tier 3 cities.

 The most significant edge these cities have over larger cities, is their economical real estate, labor, and service costs.

 If a company has sufficient time, money, and resources to grow their business independently, it may be worth setting up in a lower tier city to obtain cheap real estate and labor.

-If there is an existing industry cluster that is relevant to the company’s business portfolio, a company may find Tier I capacity at Tier II or Tier III costs.
-Many of the smaller cities have carved a niche for certain specific industrial activities.
-It is important for the foreign business to ensure that its business activity aligns with the local industrial ecosystem.
+If there is an existing industry cluster that is relevant to the company’s business portfolio, a company may find tier 1 capacity at tier 2 or tier 3 costs.

 India Briefing is published by Asia Briefing, a subsidiary of Dezan Shira & Associates.
 We produce material for foreign investors throughout Eurasia, including ASEAN, China, Indonesia, Russia, the Silk Road, & Vietnam.
 For editorial matters please contact us here and for a complimentary subscription to our products, please click here.